syncfusion-content/javascript-docs/js/RichTextEditor/HowTo.md

 ## Save the content of RichTextEditor control automatically when the control loses its focus

 This can be achieved by binding the click event to the iframe element.
 Also we need to bind document click event for capture the iframe focus out.
-Since focusout and blur events cannot be cached within the iframe, when we click the document we can get the html string from the RTE instance to save it.
+Since focusout and blur events cannot be cached within the iframe, when we click the document we can get the HTML string from the RTE instance to save it.
 Please refer the below code.

 1. Render the RTE control